nuraeil/nuraeil/README.md

 <h1 align="center">Hi 👋, I'm Yannick aka.
 Nuraeil</h1>
 <h3 align="center">IT-guy from Germany, that is working in the IT department at a University.</h3>

-- 🔭 I’m currently working on **Ansible playbooks and Infrastructure deployment**
+- 🔭 I’m currently working on **a Nuxt3 web application**

-- 🌱 I’m currently learning **Ansible, DevOPS, Automation, Webdevelopment**
+- 🌱 I’m currently learning **Vue, Typescript, Nuxt3, TailwindCSS,  DevOPS, Automation**

 - ⚡ Fun fact **I am always sleepy.**